Make beats by genre – How to make a House track

 8

-This is going to make your sick house track a little bit more polished.
-Adding FX ike Brightener EQ, Master Compressor and Limiter will help achieve this.
+This is going to make your sick House track a little bit more polished.
+Adding FX like Brightener EQ, Master Compressor and Limiter will help achieve this.
 Add them in and adjust the levels to your liking.
-When you're ready, hit export and share around the sick house track you just made.
+When you’re ready, hit export and share around the sick House track you just made.